jstran9/ttran-paitest/README.md

     - Extract it to C:\geckodriver-v0.19.1-win64
     - Set this directory to your system path
         - setx path "%path%;C:\geckodriver-v0.19.1-win64"
+	- Make sure your firefox.exe can be run on your command line, "firefox" will launch firefox from your command line.
+		- If not you may get this error, Selenium::WebDriver::Error::WebDriverError: Could not find Firefox binary (os=windows).
+Make sure Firefox is installed or set the path manually with Selenium::WebDriver::Firefox::Binary.path=

 8. Run Bundler
     - bundle install